system-transparency/stfe/markup/api.md

 - Log identifier: `SHA256(public key)`, see RFC 6962
 [§3.2](https://tools.ietf.org/html/rfc6962#section-3.2)
 - Public key: DER encoding of the key represented as `SubjectPublicKeyInfo`
-- Supported signature algorithms: a list of signature algorithms that the log recognizes.
+- Supported signature schemes: a list of signature schemes that the log recognizes.
 Possible values are defined in RFC 8446, [§4.2.3](https://tools.ietf.org/html/rfc8446#section-4.2.3).
 Submitters must use a signature algorithm that the log supports.
-- Signature algorithm: the signature algorithm that the log uses to sign tree heads and debug info statements.
+- Signature scheme: the signature scheme that the log uses to sign tree heads and debug info statements.
 - Maximum chain length: e.g., three means that we would reject submissions that were signed by a certificate chain of length four.
 - Base URL: where can this log be reached?
 E.g., example.com:1234/log